-(1) 2017 amounts have not been retrospectively adjusted under the modified retrospective method.
+(1) 2017 amounts have not been adjusted under the modified retrospective method.

-The Company generates revenue primarily from product sales, which include assembled and tested integrated circuits and dies in wafer form to the consumer, computing and storage, industrial, automotive and communications markets.
+The Company generates revenue primarily from product sales, which include assembled and tested integrated circuits, as well as dies in wafer form.
 The Company also generates royalty revenue from licensing arrangements and revenue from wafer testing services performed for third parties, which have not been significant in all periods presented.

 The Company sells its products primarily through third-party distributors, value-added resellers, original equipment manufacturers, original design manufacturers and electronic manufacturing service providers.
+For the three months ended June 30, 2018 and 2017, approximately 86% and 88%, respectively, of the Company's sales were made through distribution arrangements.
+For the six months ended June 30,

-For both the three months ended March 31, 2018 and 2017, approximately 88% of the Company's sales were made through distribution arrangements, which contain enforceable rights and obligations specific to those distributors and not the end customers.
+2018 and 2017, approximately 87% and 88%, respectively, of the Company's sales were made through distribution arrangements.
+These distribution arrangements contain enforceable rights and obligations specific to those distributors and not the end customers.
 Purchase orders, which are governed by sales agreements or the Company's standard terms of sale, state the final terms for unit price, quantity, shipping and payment agreed by both parties.
 The Company considers purchase orders to be the contracts with customers.
-The unit price as stated on the purchase orders is considered the observable, stand-alone selling price for the arrangements.
+The unit price as stated on the purchase orders is considered the observable, standard alone selling price for the arrangements.